RomainCuchet/NaviStore/README.md

 It combines **graph-based pathfinding** (A*, Dijkstra, Best-First) with **Traveling Salesman Problem (TSP)** optimization (Google OR-Tools) to generate minimal-distance routes through all Points of Interest (POIs).
 Enables to compute the best shopping path within the store layout.

 ![Shopping path simulation](https://i.imgur.com/GevMQ2x.png)
-*Demo of the Path Optimization Pipeline*
+*Demo of the Path Optimization simulator*

 **Highlights**

 * Supports A*, Dijkstra, and Best-First algorithms
 * TSP solving via Google OR-Tools with greedy fallback
 * Real-world coordinate mapping → grid representation
-* A* fallback for missing paths
+* Distance threshold filtering and A* fallback for missing paths
 * Built-in caching and performance optimizations
 * Full REST API integration